jamesmistry/breadlog/docs/source/running-breadlog.rst

 Breadlog is invoked in one of two modes:

-1. **Check mode:** Check mode guarantees that Breadlog will not modify your code, but instead report on the modifications it *would* have made if it was able to modify your code.
+1. **Check mode:** Check mode guarantees that Breadlog will not modify your code.
+Instead it will report on log statements that have missing references.
+   Use check mode by specifying the ``--check`` flag.
-2. **Code generation mode:** Code generation mode will modify your code, inserting references in log messages where they are found to be missing.
+2. **Edit mode:** Edit mode will modify your code, inserting references in log messages where they are found to be missing.
+Edit mode is the default mode (when the ``--check`` flag is not specified).

 Suggested workflow
 ------------------

 1. Make changes to your code.
-2. Run Breadlog in code generation mode.
+2. Run Breadlog in edit mode.
 3. Commit the changes you and Breadlog have made.
 4. Before releasing/pushing changes, run Breadlog in check mode to confirm there are no missing log references.